-For best results, observe the following guidelines for optimal performance with your supported RDA with NetVault Backup and RDA with vRanger operations with the DR Series system:
+For best results, observe the following guidelines for optimal performance with your supported RDS operations with the DR Series system:

+- Back up, restore, and optimized duplication operations performed using the Dell ROFS plug-in

+- NOTE: The Dell ROFS plug-in is installed on client systems to support client-side deduplication.

+- Backup:

-- Backup, restore, and optimized duplication operations are performed using the RDA with NetVault Backup or RDA with vRanger plug-in. - NOTE: The plug-in is installed on client systems to support client-side deduplication. - Deduplication.
-The DR Series system supports two deduplication modes: - Passthrough: When this mode is selected, deduplication processing occurs on the DR Series system.
-Passthrough writes occur when data is sent from a media server to the DR Series system without applying any optimization to the data. - NOTE: Passthrough mode requires at least 200MB of free RAM on the backup client. - Dedupe: When this mode is selected, dedupe writes occur when data is sent from a media server to the DR Series system after optimization is applied to the data; deduplication processing would occur on a NetVault Backup client, for example. - NOTE: Dedupe mode requires at least 4GB of free RAM on the DR Series system.
+- Passthrough writes: Passthrough writes are when data is sent from a media server to the DR Series system without applying any optimization to the data.
+By contrast, dedupe writes are when data is sent from a media server to the DR Series system after optimization is applied to the data.

+- Dedupe writes

+- Restore

+- Replication

-Best Practices: RDA with NetVault Backup and vRanger and the DR Series System
+Best Practices: RDS and the DR Series System

-This topic introduces some recommended best practices for using DR Rapid operations with the DR Series system.
+This topic introduces some recommended best practices for using Rapid Data Storage (RDS) operations with the DR Series system.

-RDS and non-RDS type containers can exist on the same DR Series system

-The DR Series system supports having both RDS and non-RDS containers on the same appliance.
+RDS and non- RDS containers can exist on the same DR Series system The DR Series system supports having both RDS and non-RDS containers on the same appliance.
 However, this can cause incorrect capacity reporting as both container types share the same underlying storage.
 RDS replication and non-RDS replication on the same DR Series system Non-RDS replication must be configured, and it is replicated on a per-container basis.
 However, this type of replication will not replicate RDS containers.
 RDS replication is file-based and is triggered by the DMA.

-Do not change the container connection type from NFS/CIFS to RDS

-Do not change the A non-RDS container must be deleted before this container can then be created as an RDS container connection container using the same name.
+Do not change the container connection type from NFS/ CIFS to RDS A non-RDS container must be deleted before this container can then be created as an RDS container using the same name.